-The Person.ACTION is rolled up from the Nmaction data file.
+From 2002 to 2009 all actions for a non-motorist are available in the Nmaction data file (SAS data element MACTION).
+Person.ACTION is rolled up from the Nmaction data file.
 If there are no records, then the value 00 is assigned.
 If there is a single record, then the SAS code for that record is assigned.
 If there are multiple records, then the minimum SAS code of all the records, with the exception that if the SAS code 0 is one of the values, is assigned.
 The SAS code 0 is excluded from the calculation, all other values take precedence over 0 (zero).